 WHAT DO I DO IF MY STUDENT TESTS POSITIVE?

-Parents should use the school attendance email to report a student's absence.
+Use the 22-23 FCCPS COVID Positive Reporting Form to report all COVID-19-positive cases.
+Parents should contact the school’s attendance email to report a student's absence.

 CAN THE OTHER STUDENTS IN THE HOME COME TO SCHOOL IN PERSON?